sirrazor05/cloud/data_analyst/sql.md

 - Comparisons with NULL always return UNKNOWN, so use `IS NULL` instead of `= NULL`.
 - Aggregate functions ignore NULLs.
 - NULLs can cause unexpected results in joins or conditions.

-### Explain the Concept of a Covering Index. <a name="covering-index"></a>

-An index that contains all the columns a query needs, so the database can fulfill the query using only the index without accessing the table data.

 ### How Would You Optimize a Query That Has Multiple OR Conditions? <a name="or-condition-optimization"></a>